Fatmanurkntr/van-gogh-studio/README.md

 ## ✨ Key Features (What You Can Do)

 ### 1. 🖌️ Interactive Painting & Animation
-- **Living Canvas:** Görsel sabit değil; görüntü verisine göre sıvı gibi akar.
-- **Magic Brush:** Fare veya dokunmatik ekran ile “canlandırma” hareketi yapabilirsin.
+- **Living Canvas:** The artwork isn’t static; it flows based on the underlying image data.
+- **Magic Brush:** Bring your canvas to life using mouse or touch gestures.
-- **Freeze & Flow:** Simülasyonu dondur veya akmaya bırak.
+- **Freeze & Flow:** Pause the simulation or let it move freely.

 ### 2. 🎵 Audio Reactive Art
-- **Dance with Music:** Mikrofonu aç, sanat eserin müziğin ritmiyle hareket etsin.
-- **Bass & Rhythm:** Bas seslerde parçacıklar hızlanır; müzik durunca sakinleşir.
+- **Dance with Music:** Enable the microphone—your artwork will move in sync with the rhythm.
+- **Bass & Dynamics:** Strong bass speeds up particles; silence makes them settle.

 ### 3. 🧠 Hybrid AI Capabilities
 - **Smart Filters (No API Required):**
-  “Fire”, “Ocean”, “Forest”, “Matrix” gibi kelimelerle anında renk paleti değiştir.
+  Instantly change color palettes with simple words like “Fire”, “Ocean”, “Forest”, or “Matrix”.
 - **Gemini Art Critic:**
-  Yaptığın tabloyu analiz edip şiirsel yorumlar üretebilir.
+  Get poetic AI-generated critiques of your artwork.
 - **Generative Art (Pro):**
-  Metin açıklamalarından yeni SVG görüntüler oluştur (örnek: *“A cyberpunk city in Van Gogh style”*).
+  Turn text prompts into new SVG visuals (example: *“A cyberpunk city in Van Gogh style”*).

 ### 4. ⏪ Time Travel (Robust Undo System)
 - **Step-by-Step Undo:**
-  Fırça hatalarını veya filtre değişikliklerini tek tek geriye al.
+  Reverse brush movements and filter changes smoothly.
 - **Snapshot Memory:**
-  Her parçacığın konumu kaydedildiği için pürüzsüz geri sarma mümkündür.
+  Because every particle state is stored, rewinding looks natural and seamless.

 ### 5. 🛠️ Customization Studio
-- Parçacık yoğunluğu (pixel size), akış hızı (viscosity), fırça yarıçapını anlık değiştir.
+- Adjust particle density, flow speed (viscosity), and brush radius in real time.
-- **Shape Shifting:** Square, Circle veya Line parçacık tipleri.
+- **Shape Shifting:** Switch between Square, Circle, or Line particle types.
-- **Export:** Yüksek çözünürlüklü PNG indirme veya 5 saniyelik video kaydı.
+- **Export:** Save high-resolution PNG images or record 5-second videos.

 ---

 ## 🔧 How It Works (The Engineering)

-Bu proje, tamamen **Vanilla JavaScript** ve **HTML5 Canvas API** ile, çekirdek motorda hiçbir dış bağımlılık olmadan geliştirildi.
+This project is built entirely with **Vanilla JavaScript** and the **HTML5 Canvas API**, with zero dependencies in the core engine.

 ### 1. Flow Field Algorithm
 - **Luminance Calculation:**
+  Each pixel’s brightness is computed as:
-  Her pikselin parlaklığı şöyle hesaplanır: `0.299R + 0.587G + 0.114B`
+  `0.299R + 0.587G + 0.114B`
 - **Vector Mapping:**
-  Parlak piksel → belirli bir açıya sahip akış vektörü.
+  Brightness values map to directional flow vectors.
 - **Particle Physics:**
-  Binlerce parçacık bu görünmez vektörleri takip eder ve “rüzgârla akan fırça darbeleri” efekti oluşur.
+  Thousands of particles follow these invisible vectors, creating a “wind-like brushstroke” effect.

 ### 2. "Tethered Flow" Physics
-- **Liquid Motion:** Parçacıklar fırça hareket yönünde akar.
+- **Liquid Motion:** Particles drift smoothly in the direction of brush movement.
 - **Form Retention:**
-  Parçacıklar kaçıp kaybolmaz; orijinal konumlarına geri dönerler.
+  They never escape the artwork; they return to their origin points.
 - **Underpainting:**
-  Arkaplan katmanı siyah boşluk oluşmasını engeller.
+  Background layers prevent empty black areas.

 ### 3. Hybrid AI Integration
 - **Local Logic (Free):**
-  Kelime → renk paleti dönüşümü için yerel hashing algoritması.
+  A hashing-based system creates color palettes from simple text.
 - **Remote API (Google Gemini):**
-  - Görüntü üretimi
+  - Image generation
-  - Sanat analizi
+  - Art analysis
-  - SVG işleme
+  - SVG rendering

 ---